Episode 159: In LAB #41, Amardeep Parmar from The BAE HQ, welcomes Neil Shah, Head of Tech, Primary Markets, London Stock Exchange.

 Neil Shah: 9:54

 One of my favorite examples, Amar, is a company called Alpha Group, so this was also a 2017 IPO.
 It was found by a guy called Morgan.
 Eight and a half million pounds of revenue, 65 percent growth, doing a couple million of EBITDA, and they raised 30 million of primary, a bit of secondary 64 million pound market cap.
 They priced at about two pounds a share and that's about 23 quid.
 Now it's just sent to the FTSE 250.
 And Morgan owns 13 percent of it.
 It there's also 100 employee shareholders.
-I think IPO is the most democratic way to fund startups and there's so many brilliant uh Asian businesses in the UK that they might be thinking about succession planning or you know where next and um, I think they should really think about using the market at the fund and not just uh be put off by what they might have read in the papers it's been.
+I think IPO is the most democratic way to fund startups and there's so many brilliant uh Asian businesses in the UK that they might be thinking about succession planning or you know where next and um, I think they should really think about using the market at the fund and not just uh be put off by what they might have read in the papers, it's been a good year.

 Amardeep Parmar: 10:52